How to Define Your Ideal Customer

 If you want to build a brand that connects and converts, here’s what to focus on:

-Sales, marketing, leadership, everyone should be speaking to the same person. - Cut the fluff
+• Align your internal teams: sales, marketing, leadership, everyone should be speaking to the same person.

 Start here: How to define your ideal customer